bnewell/bnewell.github.io/_posts/2016-9-14-MarkdownHelpsYouKISS.md

 layout: post
 title: Markdown helps you KISS
 ---
 Writing articles and blog posts has never been so easy.
-Using the markup language "Markdown", I'm able to quickly write using "an easy-to-read, easy-to-write plain text format” [Wikipedia](https://en.wikipedia.org/wiki/Markdown).
-Software can then convert it directly into HTML.
+Using the markup language "Markdown", I'm able to write structured articles using a few simple annotations without having to worry about any formatting or closing tags.

-I think I may have been one of the last people on Earth still writing articles directly using HTML.
+I think I may have been one of the last people on Earth still writing articles directly in HTML.
 I knew it was inefficient but I wanted that control that writing HTML gives you.
 And it does give you absolute control, but it is also absolutely time consuming.

 Markdown is nothing new.
 It's been around for a little over 10 years but it wasn't until I switched to Jekyll a few days ago that I realized how convenient it *really* is.
 I have previous experience using Markdown through Github, Reddit, and a few other sites, but until now it was just a nuisance.